devdiestrolopez/icon-set-generator/README.md

 }
 ```

-Finally, configure the plugin by creating an `iconSet` block.
-You can customize the package and file name for the generated code.
+### 2. Configure the Plugin
 If no configuration is needed, the `iconSet` block can be removed.

 ```kotlin
 // build.gradle.kts (module level)